• Skip to primary navigation

 Rice paper wrapper filled in the center with fresh veggies.

-Place your filling ingredients in the center, slightly closer to the bottom third of the spring roll wrapper.
 Then, pile on the crunchy veggies and fresh herbs.
+Place your filling ingredients in the center, slightly closer to the bottom third of the softened wrapper.

 Soften rice paper wrapper filled with fresh veggies.
 Beginning of the rolling process with the bottom edge lifted up.